 It is hardly possible to guess the sequence of characters of the digital code of cryptographic keys.
 This makes blockchain technology one of the best for financial transactions.
 At the same time, wallet hacking happens, so it is better to connect them to the network only for the duration of transactions and store them offline the rest of the time.

-This technology allows users to make anonymous payments and cross-border transfers between any jurisdiction.
-Anonymity allows you to hide the direction of payment and its amount in order to avoid paying taxes.
+This technology allows users to make anonymous payments and cross-border transfers between jurisdictions.
+Anonymity allows you to hide the direction of payment and its amount to avoid paying taxes.
 Crypto blockchain-based payments also provide an opportunity to overcome sanctions regimes.

 Blockchain-based transaction processing is built on a distributed ledger to maximise the benefits of the technology.
 In such shared registries, all data entered is collected, synchronised, and verified.
 Due to distributed ledgers, the blockchain remains decentralised since all transactions are repeatedly confirmed by independent network nodes worldwide.

 The interest in the blockchain has grown along with that of cryptocurrencies.
-Today, this technology is widely used for transactions with bitcoins and other cryptocurrencies.
+Today, this technology is widely used for transactions with bitcoins as a payment option and other cryptocurrencies.
 We at Corefy provide our clients with an opportunity to connect dozens of payment methods, including cryptocurrencies, through a single connection with our platform.